mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="ffplay-screenshot.jpg" alt="Screenshot of ffplay rendering video stream from LKV373A" caption="Rendering the video stream from the LKV373A with ffplay" maxWidth="800px">}}

-But it was very slow.
+But it was slow.
 There was almost a one-second delay between the target computer and the network stream.

 {{<img src="lkv373a-latency.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The LKV373A introduced 838 milliseconds of latency before any re-encoding." maxWidth="600px">}}

 I tried playing around with ffplay's many command-line flags to speed up the stream, but I never pushed past 800 milliseconds.
-And that was a problem because that was the upper-limit since I was capturing the stream and rendering it locally on my desktop.
+And that was a problem because even 800 milliseconds was much higher than I expected to achieve in practice.
+I was capturing the stream and rendering it locally on my desktop.
 I wanted to capture the stream on the Pi and re-encode over the network in the browser.
 That was likely to add a lot more latency.

 Fortunately, I found a better solution by complete coincidence.